nmbr73/Shaderfuse/Shaders/Recursive/FallingCuteBombs.md

+# FallingCuteBombs

+This Fuse is based on the Shadertoy '_[FallingCuteBombs](https://www.shadertoy.com/view/ldy3Rw)_' by [Emil](https://www.shadertoy.com/user/Emil).
+Conversion to DCTL and encapsulation into a fuse done by [JiPi](../../Site/Profiles/JiPi.md).
+See [Recursive](README.md) for more fuses in this category.

 <!-- +++ DO NOT REMOVE THIS COMMENT +++ DO NOT ADD OR EDIT ANY TEXT BEFORE THIS LINE +++ IT WOULD BE A REALLY BAD IDEA +++ -->

 A relatively simple recursive shader, but it wasn't easy to translate either.
 A few adjustments were necessary, because although a small resolution creates the impression of a falling fireball, individual points become visible in Fusion with a larger one.
 Theoretically, the shader would have to be adjusted with the resolution, but this is not very easy due to the increase in brightness and fade out (fade) due to the recurrence.